15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Foods Rich in Bioactive Peptides

-• Soy: Provides peptides studied for cardiovascular and cholesterol support.
+• Soy: provides peptides studied for cardiovascular and cholesterol support.

 13. The Future of Peptide Research and Applications